 Don’t get me wrong, there are many fantastic budget sunscreen options out there online.
 My favourite sunscreen is pretty affordable even when ordered all the way from Japan.
-However, if you’re fed up with greasy cheap sunscreen you never want to put on, trying a higher-end brand might be the solution you’re looking for.
-Whatever makes it easier for you to feel good about putting sunscreen on every day is worth the money!
-Plus, they’re often paired with antioxidant ingredients that can prevent sun damage before it happens.
+However, if you’re fed up with greasy cheap sunscreen you never want to put on, and its preventing you from getting the protection you need, try a higher-end brand.
+Oftentimes, they have the most elegant formulas.
+Plus, for the price they’re usually paired with extra antioxidant ingredients that can prevent sun damage before it happens.

 Do you have any favourite luxury skin care items that you can’t help but buy, even though they’re crazy expensive?